 Halo’s Master Chief without a helmet is against Brand Guidelines

-by | Jan 23, 2024 | Feature
+by | Jan 23, 2024 | Design Behind The Mask

 The Halo TV series is not good.
 Paramount recently released a trailer for season two of the mediocre series, and as far as trailers go, it’s not so bad.
 However, a huge point of contention for fans of the Halo franchise is the show’s insistence that Master Chief not have his helmet on.
 I agree the big man should keep his helmet on.
 For all the franchise reasons people have listed for the past few years.
 But also because it’s against the Halo Brand Guidelines.